junxit/us-congress-bills-114/metadata.md

 - 2016-06-14 — Introduced in House
 - 2016-06-14 — Introduced in House
 - 2016-06-14 — Referred to the House Committee on Natural Resources.
+- 2016-06-15 — Referred to the Subcommittee on Water, Power and Oceans.
+- 2016-06-23 — Subcommittee Hearings Held.
+- 2016-07-12 — Committee Consideration and Mark-up Session Held.
+- 2016-07-12 — Subcommittee on Water, Power and Oceans Discharged.
+- 2016-07-13 — Committee Consideration and Mark-up Session Held.
+- 2016-07-13 — Ordered to be Reported by Unanimous Consent.
+- 2016-09-06 — Placed on the Union Calendar, Calendar No. 558.
+- 2016-09-06 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-719.
+- 2016-09-06 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-719.